 Here is the Back in Plaid kit from November, 2017.
 I really think the little stockings are so adorable and you can decorate them any way you like.
 Here is the kit and refill option.

 Treats are always welcome and the packaging just kicks it up a notch.
-If you are not a My Paper Pumpkin subscriber, you can subscribe here now and be able to purchase these kits as well.
-One great benefit of the My Paper Pumpkin subscription is having it delivered right to your door.
+If you are not a Paper Pumpkin subscriber, you can subscribe here now and be able to purchase these kits as well.
+One great benefit of the Paper Pumpkin subscription is having it delivered right to your door.
 No muss, no fuss.
 Another benefit is the “all in one” feature of the products and directions.
 Open the box and go.
 The kids love them because they can make projects for their class.
 The instructions have step by step instructions and pictures to make it easy for the kids to participate.
 Get either of these kits from my online store.

 Happy Friday!
 This week I am sharing another of the recent class projects, a First Frost Baker’s Box.
 The Baker’s Boxes are a great size for adding a treats or other small gifts.
 One of my favorite embellishments for boxes is to make a belly band and add embellishments so naturally, I decided to use one for this project.
 For embellishment, the First Frost Bundle coordinates beautifully with the Frosted Floral Designer Series Paper (DSP).